isabella232/js-node-callbacks/readme.md

 ## Create a node app
 As I mentioned before, this is going to be a super simple implementation where everyone will be connected to the conference no questions asked.
-Lets start creatign a node app, open a powershell or terminal and create a folder to host your app.
+Let's start creating a node app, open a powershell or terminal and create a folder to host your app.
 ```powershell
 npm init
 npm install express -save
 npm install body-parser -save
 ```
-This creates a packages.json file and install express depenency [http://expressjs.com/](http://expressjs.com/) the reason for using express apart from that its popular is it has some nice json extensions and I like mvc frameworks as an organisation for webapps.
+This creates a packages.json file and install express dependency [http://expressjs.com/](http://expressjs.com/) the reason for using express apart from it being popular, is it has some nice json extensions and I like mvc frameworks as an organisation for webapps.
 With that said open up your favorite text editor, I am using VS Code, awesome tool with debug and really nice intellisense, enough MS plugs for now ;).
 Open up packages.json and change main to app.js.

 ```javascript
 {